Karl-WE/windows-itpro-docs/windows/deployment/update/wufb-reports-prerequisites.md

 - The Log Analytics workspace must be in a [supported region](#log-analytics-regions).
 - Data in the **Driver update** tab of the [workbook](wufb-reports-workbook.md) is only available for devices that receive driver and firmware updates from [Windows Autopatch](/windows/deployment/windows-autopatch/overview/windows-autopatch-overview).

+## Licensing

+For centralized WUfB management with update rings and deferrals, you’ll need Microsoft Intune, which requires Microsoft 365 Business Premium or an Intune license.

 ## Permissions

 [!INCLUDE [Windows Update for Business reports permissions](./includes/wufb-reports-admin-center-permissions.md)]